lowlowd/WEALTHSIMPLE-BONUS/src/data/post/promo-code-vs-referral-code.md

 A **referral code** comes from an existing Wealthsimple user and connects you to their account.
 When you use their code:

-- You get a $25+ cash bonus
+- You get a **$25 cash bonus** (flat rate for new users)
-- They get a corresponding bonus
+- They get a corresponding bonus (which can scale up to $5,000 based on your deposit size)
-- The referral ladder can increase both bonuses based on your deposit size
+- Once you're a member, you can earn bigger bonuses by referring others through the referral ladder

 ### Current Referral Code: 9C6DMQ